UWNETLAB/metaknowledge/_posts/docs/2015-11-05-tagProcessing.md

 ######The ID Tag

-extracts the WOS keywords of the Record
+extracts the WOS keywords of the Record.
+The WOS description is:

+    KeyWords Plus are index terms created by Thomson Reuters from significant, frequently occurring words in the titles of an article's cited references.

 ###### Parameters